Quick Info

 Start & Finish Areas

-Porta-potties, water, electrolyte beverage, and basic first aid items will be offered at each start area.
-While participant race bags will be supplied with disposable gloves and mylar blankets, participants should be prepared for cold temperatures at the start of the race.
-Runners should consider wearing layers upon arriving to the designated start areas, then check-in any outwear items within their indiviual gear check bag.
+Porta-potties, water, electrolyte beverage, and basic first aid items will be offered at the start area.
+Participants should be prepared for cool temperatures at the start of the race.

 Finish Line

-Marathon / Half Marathon / 702 Finish Location: Las Vegas Blvd & Fremont St
+Marathon / Half Marathon / 702 Finish Location: The STRAT Hotel

 Upon reaching the finish line, participants will be awarded a high-quality and distance specific race medal.
 The finish line will offer a variety of post-race recovery, such as water, electrolyte beverage, sweet & savory snacks, fruit, and cold towels.
 Medical personnel and EMTs will be positioned at the finish line to support any post-race medical needs.